 Marriner S. Eccles and the 1951 Treasury–Federal Reserve Accord: Lessons for Central Bank Independence

-The 1951 Treasury-Federal Reserve Accord is an important milestone in central bank history.
-It led to a lasting separation between monetary policy and the Treasury's debt-management powers and established an independent central bank focused on price and macroeconomic stability.
-This paper revisits the history of the Accord and elaborates on the role played by Marriner Eccles in the events leading up to the Accord.
-As chairman of the Board of Governors since 1934, Eccles was also instrumental in drafting key banking legislation that enabled the Federal Reserve System to assume a more independent role following the Accord.
+The 1951 Treasury–Federal Reserve Accord is an important milestone in central bank history.
+It led to a lasting separation between monetary policy and the Treasury’s debt-management powers, and established an independent central bank focused on price stability and macroeconomic stability.
+This paper revisits the history of the Accord and elaborates on the role played by Marriner Eccles in the events that led up to its signing.
+As chairman of the Fed Board of Governors since 1934, Eccles was also instrumental in drafting key banking legislation that enabled the Federal Reserve System to take on a more independent role after the Accord.
 The global financial crisis has generated renewed interest in the Accord and its lessons for central bank independence.
-This paper shows that Eccles' support for the Accord — and central bank independence — was clearly linked to the strong inflationary pressures in the US economy at the time, and that he was equally supportive of deficit financing in the 1930s.
-This broader interpretation of the Accord holds the key to a more balanced view of Eccles's role at the Federal Reserve, where his contributions from the mid-1930s up to the Accord are seen as equally important.
-Accordingly, the Accord should not be viewed as the final triumph of central bank independence, but rather as an enlightened vision for a more symmetric policy role for central banks, with equal weight given to fighting inflation and preventing depressions.
+The paper shows that Eccles’s support for the Accord — and central bank independence — was clearly linked to the strong inflationary pressures in the US economy at the time, but that he was as supportive of deficit financing in the 1930s.
+This broader interpretation of the Accord holds the key to a more balanced view of Eccles’s role at the Federal Reserve, where his contributions from the mid-1930s up to the Accord are seen as equally important.
+For this reason, the Accord should not be seen as the eternal beacon for central bank independence but rather as an enlightened vision for a more symmetric policy role for central banks, with equal weight on fighting inflation and preventing depressions.

 Suggested Citation: Suggested Citation